Death of Ricky Nelson: Suspected cause

 An examination indicated that a fire had originated on the right side of the aft cabin area at or near the floorline.
 Early reports speculated that the passengers were killed when the aircraft struck obstacles during the forced landing, but that is refuted by both the NTSB report criticizing the pilots for not assisting the passengers as well as the firefighters' report, which states that all of the passengers were at the front of the aircraft attempting to exit the plane.
 The ignition and fuel sources of the fire could not be determined.
 According to another report, the pilot indicated that the crew repeatedly tried to turn on the cabin heater shortly before the fire occurred, but that it failed to respond.
 After the fire, the access panel to the heater compartment was found unlatched.

+In an episode of Celebrity Ghost Stories, Ricky’s daughter Tracy told the story of her parents' haunted house that ultimately led to the death of her father.

 Burial

 Nelson's remains were misdirected in transit from Texas to California, delaying the funeral for several days.
 On January 6, 1986, 250 mourners entered the Church of the Hills in Los Angeles for funeral services while 700 fans gathered outside.
 Attendees included Colonel Tom Parker, Connie Stevens, Angie Dickinson, and dozens of actors, writers and musicians.
 Nelson was privately buried days later at the Forest Lawn cemetery.